1. CINEMORE

 ``Obsession'' had an extremely difficult time raising funds.
 I guess so.
 This work has a very dangerous theme.
 The theme is "incest."

-Sandra's true identity is actually her beloved daughter Amy.
-Unbeknownst to her, Michael saw in her the image of his late wife and fell in love with her.
-When I think about it, `` Vertigo '' is a story about a man chasing the shadow of a woman who is no longer in this world.
-It was a story about an attempt to bring a dead person back from the underworld by making another woman wear the same clothes and hairstyle as the deceased. ``Obsession'' incorporates the motif of ``incest'' as a variation on this.
-Although it was deleted from the main story, there was also a scene in the original scenario where the two love each other.
-Paul Schrader advocated the need for this, but others were hesitant.
+Sandra's true identity is actually his beloved daughter, Amy.
+Unaware of this, Michael sees a resemblance to his late wife in her and falls deeply in love with her.
+If you think about it, Vertigo is a story about A Man pursuing the shadow of a woman who is no longer in this world.
+He then attempts to bring the dead back to life from the underworld by dressing another woman in the same clothes and hairstyle as the deceased.
+As a variation on this, Obsession incorporates the motif of incest.
+Although it was deleted from the main story, the original script apparently included a scene in which the two make love.
+Paul Schrader insisted on the need for it, but those around him were hesitant.

 "I can't imagine why that happened.
 Maybe the producers thought it would lose the PG rating.
 In the end, all that was left was the incest suggestion.
 The decisive trigger is gone.”